-PTA 230 Neuromuscular Conditions and Treatment\\ 3 Lec. hrs./ 4 Lab hrs./week Sem: F
+PTA 230 Neuromuscular Conditions and Treatment\\ 4 cr.
+Sem: F 3 Lec. hrs./ 4 Lab hrs./week

 This course introduces the student to advanced neuroanatomy, common neurological pathologies, the rehabilitation concept and accepted therapeutic interventions.
 Included is the application of specialized physical therapy methods and techniques used for clients with neurological conditions.